 Winter Injuries and How To Avoid Them

-Now, we will discuss nine common winter injuries that can occur during the colder months.
-By understanding these injuries, you can better prepare yourself and take preventive measures to stay safe and healthy during winter.
+We will discuss nine common winter injuries that can occur during the colder months.
+Understanding these injuries, you can better prepare and take preventive measures to stay safe and healthy during winter.
 The most common winter injuries are:

 - Head injuries

 - Shoulder injuries